Funds

 Start with a temporary visa

-Most long-term stays begin with a temporary residence permit lasting one to two years, then transition to permanent residency or citizenship after five years of legal stay.
+Most long-term stays begin with a temporary residence permit lasting one to two years, then transition to permanent residency after five years or citizenship under the applicable timeline after the May 2026 Nationality Law reform and transitional rules of legal stay.

 Healthcare is affordable